xXKaitoNakamuraXx/TryHackMe_Writeups/Windows Privlage Escelation 2022.md

 ---
 ## Conclusion
 This was a really great room as a beginner even with the little hick-ups I had regarding my own lack of knowledge in windows privesc.
 As a starting point I cant thank tryhackme and munra enough for the great revamp of the room!

+If you want to check it out for yourself head to: https://tryhackme.com/room/windowsprivesc20 Happy Hacking!!